findelisting/Random-Forest-Project/README.md

 'train.use.csv' was the training dataset.
 There are two dataset because that was what I got from Kaggel but I concatenated them into work which i worked with.
 Also, there were some of the codes that I blocked out becuase it takes too long to run so you can unblock those codes and test them out
-(especially those for the classes for preprocessing etct.
+(especially those for the classes for preprocessing etc.
+This is the link for acessing the testing dataset used: https://github.com/findelisting/pythonProject6/blob/master/test.csv